 P — We’re proud to call the Plott Hound our state dog.

 P — Pirates?
 Arr Matey!
-Blackbeard is one of history’s most legendary pirates of all time, and the coast of North Carolina, from Ocracoke Island to the small inland town of Bath, has the rare distinction of being his favorite plundering grounds, hideout, and home.
+Blackbeard is one of history’s most legendary pirates of all time.
+The coast of North Carolina, from Ocracoke Island to the small inland town of Bath, has the rare distinction of being his favorite plundering grounds, hideout, and home.

 P — Putt Putt.
-In 1954, a Fayetteville, North Carolina resident named Don Clayton created Putt-Putt golf as a no-frills alternative to windmill-filled, obstacle-ridden mini-golf course.
-Sing with us “Putt-Putt for the fun of it!”
+In 1954, a Fayetteville, North Carolina resident named Don Clayton created Putt-Putt golf as a no-frills alternative to the windmill-filled, obstacle-ridden mini-golf course.
+So sing with us “Putt-Putt for the fun of it!”

 Q